Skip to content

 sudo systemctl status dingo.service

-journalctl -u dingo.service
+sudo journalctl -u dingo -f

 Congratulations you have setup a startup service for Dingo!